Bangkok·Temples

 The Ordination Hall and the Murals

-Inside the Ubosot (ordination hall), the walls carry murals depicting scenes from the life of the Buddha and episodes from Thai folklore, painted with a level of narrative detail that rewards careful attention.
-The presiding Buddha image — a golden Niramitr Buddha in meditative pose — contains the ashes of King Rama II in its base, making the ordination hall one of the most spiritually significant spaces in the entire temple complex.
+Inside the Ubosot (ordination hall), the walls carry murals depicting scenes from the life of the Buddha and episodes from Thai folklore.
+The presiding golden Buddha image contains the ashes of King Rama II in its base — making the ordination hall one of the most spiritually significant spaces in the entire temple complex.

-The corridors behind the main hall contain rows of Buddha images in niches along the walls — a space that has been described as falling in love with the temple.
-The combination of the stone corridor, the repeated Buddha figures, and the filtered light from the river makes it one of the least-photographed but most affecting parts of the Wat Arun experience.
+The corridors behind the main hall contain rows of Buddha images in niches along the walls — one of the least-photographed but most affecting parts of the Wat Arun experience.
+The combination of the stone corridor, the repeated Buddha figures, and the filtered light from the river is unlike anything else in Bangkok.

 What Wat Arun Means to Thai People

-The temple's association with Aruna — the god of dawn — gives it a specific spiritual meaning in Thai Buddhist practice.
+The temple's association with Aruna — the god of dawn — gives it a specific spiritual meaning.
 Dawn is the beginning of a new day, the end of darkness, the return of light.
-Visiting Wat Arun at dawn, or praying here at the start of something new — a new year, a new business, a new relationship, a new phase of life — is considered auspicious in Thai belief.
+Visiting Wat Arun at dawn, or praying here at the start of something new — a new year, a new business, a new phase of life — is considered auspicious in Thai belief.

 The connection to King Taksin adds another dimension.
-Taksin is one of the most revered figures in Thai history — the king who saved the nation at its most desperate hour, who did not give up when Ayutthaya fell, who arrived at this very temple in the first light of morning and saw it as a sign of renewal.
-Thai people who visit the small shrine containing Taksin's statue often pray for strength in difficult times and for the resilience that the king exemplified.
+Taksin is one of the most revered figures in Thai history — the king who saved the nation at its most desperate hour.
+Thai people who visit the small shrine containing his statue often pray for strength in difficult times and for the resilience that the king exemplified.

-The temple is also one of Bangkok's seven royal temples of the First Class — a designation that carries significant spiritual weight in Thai Buddhism.
-These are not merely tourist attractions but active places of worship, merit-making, and religious observance.
-When you visit Wat Arun, you will see Thai monks conducting morning chants, local families making offerings, and devotees who have come not for photographs but for prayer.
+Wat Arun is also one of Bangkok's seven royal temples of the First Class — active places of worship, merit-making, and religious observance.
+When you visit, you will see Thai monks conducting morning chants, local families making offerings, and devotees who have come not for photographs but for prayer.

-Arriving by Longtail Speedboat — The Best Way to Experience the River
+Arriving by Longtail Speedboat — The River Route

 Longtail speedboat Chao Phraya River Bangkok Thailand Wat Arun temple private boat tour